navarroido/llmagnet/readme.txt

 == Installation ==

-1. Upload the `llms-txt-generator` folder to the `/wp-content/plugins/` directory
+1. Upload the `llmagnet-generate-llm-txt-for-wp` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings > LLMS.txt to configure which content should be included